StephenWinters95/FLIT_Main_Ste/README.md

 * RU_02 As a returning user I want to create a user profile so that I can personalise my site experience (profile image, bookmarks, actions)
 * RU_03 As a returning user want to build my knowledge in certain areas
 * RU_04 As a returning user I want to build the body of knowledge for other users (by adding credibility ratings).
-* RU_05 As a returning user I want to
-* RU_06 As a returning user I
-* RU_07 As a returning user I
-* RU_08 (FUTURE) As a returning user I
-* RU_09 (FUTURE) As a returning user I
-* RU_10 (FUTURE) As a returning user I

 ### Other stakeholder Goals
-* OT_01 As an educator I
+* OT_01 As an educator I would like to be able to provide mied-media content and task-related elements such as worksheets
-* OT_02 As The Department of Finance Ireland I want to use this site towards achieving financial literaccy objectives and address the deficit identified in report XXXXX of 20XX.
+* OT_02 As The Department of Finance Ireland I want to use this site towards achieving financial literaccy objectives

 ## UX Design Decisions